RickStrahl/WestWindWebConnection-Documentation/User-Guide/Setting-Up-Web-Connection/The-Setup-program/Step-4-Checking-out-the-code.md

-﻿When Setup completes it automatically starts your Web Connection server and opened the demo page so you can play around with the application.
+When Setup completes it automatically starts your Web Connection server and opened the demo page so you can play around with the application.

 The Web Connection Server started with the `DO LAUNCH` command that runs your FoxPro server and launches the Web Browser.
 This launches the main program file `wcDemoMain.prg` that is the entry point to the FoxPro server.
 You can also `DO wcDemoMain` to start your server without opening a browser.